emin-grbo/WWDCLounges/index.md

 ```

 ### A:
 Howdy!
 Please file feedback with this sample code, this looks like an issue the team should take a look at.
 Additionally, you should take a look at the new TimelineView and replace your use of Timer here.
-It’s not recommended to declare new objects in your view’s initializer without a @StateObject or @ObservedObject property wrapper, if you must use a Timer, store it inside an ObservableObject that you can refer to as a StateObject, or another similar technique. (edited)
+It’s not recommended to declare new objects in your view’s initializer without a @StateObject or @ObservedObject property wrapper, if you must use a Timer, store it inside an ObservableObject that you can refer to as a StateObject, or another similar technique.

 ---